 - 3. On receipt of information about a Statutory Auditor or Statutory Audit Firm, and in order to determine whether there is a question as to whether the Statutory Auditor or Statutory Audit Firm has breached a Relevant Requirement the Case Examiner may: - (a) give notice in writing to require any Statutory Auditor or Statutory Audit Firm to provide information and/or to create documents which relate to the Statutory Audit of, or the performance of Third Country Audit Functions in respect of, the annual accounts or the consolidated accounts of any audited person; - (b) request any specialist advice; - (c) request or receive from any other person any information which may be material to an investigation; and - (d) in relation to the Statutory Audit of a Public Interest Entity, give notice in writing to any person specified below requiring that person to provide information and documents: - (i) any person involved in the activities of a Statutory Auditor (including any person to whom a Statutory Auditor has outsourced such activities); - (ii) any Public Interest Entity; - (iii) any subsidiary or parent of a Public Interest Entity or any other subsidiary of a company of which a Public Interest Entity is a subsidiary; and - (iv) any person otherwise having a connection to a Statutory Auditor carrying out the Statutory Audit of the annual accounts or consolidated accounts of a Public Interest Entity. - 4.
 Where the Case Examiner determines that the information about a Statutory Auditor or Statutory Audit Firm does not raise a question as to whether either has breached a Relevant Requirement, the Case Examiner shall take no further action. - 5.
-Where the Case Examiner determines that the information about a Statutory Auditor or Statutory Audit Firm raises a question as to whether either has breached a Relevant Requirement, the Case Examiner shall, having taken due account of any guidance issued to the Case Examiner by the Board in accordance with Rule 5A, determine whether to: - (a) take no further action; - (b) arrange Constructive Engagement with the Statutory Auditor or Statutory Audit Firm;
+Where the Case Examiner determines that the information about a Statutory Auditor or Statutory Audit Firm raises a question as to whether either has breached a Relevant Requirement, the Case Examiner may: - (a) take no further action; - (b) arrange Constructive Engagement with the Statutory Auditor or Statutory Audit Firm; - (c) refer the matter to Executive Counsel to apply for an Interim Order to be made by a Tribunal; or - (d) refer the matter to the Board.